Kale-Ko/EJCL/README.md

 ### Unstructured

 Unstructured configs are not created with a defined "structure" and such can be used to store more dynamic data.
-(If you are using `MySQLConfig` it also provides a performance boost)\
+(If you are using `MySQLConfig` it also provides a performance & safety boost)\
 To get or set data on an unstructured config you can call `config#get(path)` or `config#set(path, value)` to do so (`path` can be any string and `value` can be any object).

 ## Storage types